borglandlab/RunningWheel/WheelAnalsis_Windows.md

 3. [matlabengine](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html)
 4. [pyinstaller](https://pyinstaller.org/en/stable/installation.html)

 You will need to install these in a terminal window.
-Two methods to do this are to open Windows Terminal (application that comes with Windows 10 and later), or to launch COMD.exe Prompt from Anaconda.Navigator (We used the later method).
+Two methods to do this are to open Windows Terminal (application that comes with Windows 10 and later), or to launch COMD.exe Prompt from Anaconda.Navigator (We used the second method).
+If you use Python on your computer through Anaconda, then you should use COMD.exe Prompt.

 To use pip, enter pip or pip3 (depending on which version you are using - pip3 for python3) followed by the module you are installing:
 ```{console}